CofeCup/vimfiles/README.md

     all the plugin & colorsheme vim files mentioned in the _vimrc a nerd font named "Droid Sans Mono Nerd Font"

-To use this vim configuration, five step is needed:
+To use this vim configuration, five steps are needed:

     (1) Make sure that you have python, modelsim, and git on your PC(if your work has nothing to do with python and verilog, you just need to install git)